-Centered Care - A GIC program that seeks to improve health care coordination and quality while reducing costs.
+Centered Care - a GIC program that seeks to improve health care coordination and quality while reducing costs.
 Primary Care Providers play a critical role in helping their patients get the right care at the right place with the right provider.
-The central idea is to coordinate health care services on you – the patient.
 Because health care is so expensive, Centered Care also seeks to engage providers and health plans on managing these dollars more efficiently.

 CIC (Catastrophic Illness Coverage) - an optional part of the UniCare State Indemnity Plan/Basic and Medicare Extension (OME) plans.
 CIC increases the benefits for most covered services to 100%, subject to deductibles and copayments.
 It is a Commonwealth of Massachusetts enrollee-pay-all benefit.
 Enrollees without CIC receive only 80% coverage for some services and pay higher deductibles.
 Over 99% of current Indemnity Plan Basic and Medicare Extension Plan members select CIC.

 COBRA (Consolidated Omnibus Budget Reconciliation Act) - a federal law that allows enrollees to continue their health coverage for a limited period of time after their group coverage ends as the result of certain employment or life event changes.